The Best Center Channel Speakers For 2023

 - Excels in small rooms but struggles in really large ones

-But like I said before, if you had the intention of setting a home theater in a smaller room, this would be the one to go with.
+Like I said before, if you had the intention of setting a home theater in a smaller room, this is definitely a great choice.

 The Best For Small Rooms (10 x 12 feet) – Micca MB42-C